-1. Prove the following theorem about Scorpling Flugs.
+1. The following conjecture about Scorpling Flugs is true.
+Prove it.
 The Axioms and pertinent definitions are in the "Useful Information" section of this examination.

-Theorem 4: There cannot be two or more pushy flugs.
+Conjecture 2: There cannot be two or more passive flugs.

-2. Prove the following logical statement (modus ponens) is a tautology.
+2. Prove the following logical statement (nollens ponens) is a tautology.